 Inverters – Solar power is received as DC current, and the inverter switches it to AC power, which most homes are wired to use.

 Performance monitoring system – These let you monitor how effectively your system is running.
 Performance monitoring systems measure how much energy your system produces per hour and identify any issues that may come up with your solar system.

 Solar batteries – Solar power storage systems let homeowners use solar energy that their homes generate when sunlight isn’t available, such as at night or on cloudy days.
 That way, even if your town is more overcast, you can still benefit from solar power at those less sunny times.

-Take the time to research local installers.
-You can also ask neighbors who have solar panels how happy they are with their installers.
-Try to ask multiple installers for quotes and to compare their reviews and equipment used.
+Take the time to research local solar companies.
+You can also ask neighbors with solar energy systems how happy they are with their installers.
+Try to ask multiple providers for quotes and to compare their reviews and solar equipment used.

 Price of Installation Breakdown

 Panels have a reputation for being the most costly part of a solar system, but they only make up about 34% of your total cost.
 The significant investment is actually in labor and overhead costs.

 Thoroughly researching your purchase could save you up to thousands of dollars on installation costs.
 Large-scale companies already have a reputation, so they can charge more and not worry about competition from small-scale businesses.
 They also frequently charge to cover their extensive marketing and additional overhead expenses.